 12.2 The Supplier is entitled to include the Customer in a reference list.

 13.1 The Supplier may postpone the delivery date, cancel the agreement or change the Software without causing implications to the Supplier if it cannot continue its business operations due to a reason that it has had no reason to consider when making the agreement and of which the Supplier is independent.
 Such events may include war, rebellion, civil unrest, requisition or confiscation for public use performed by an authority, import or export prohibition, natural disaster, interruption of public transport or energy supply, labor dispute or fire, disturbance in communications network or other online communication independent of the Supplier, or other significant reason in terms of its impacts independent of the Supplier.
 If the reason for the delay continues for more than three (3) months, the Customer is entitled to terminate the agreement in writing.

 14 VALIDITY AND TERMINATION

-14.3 Unless otherwise agreed upon between the parties, this agreement shall remain in force for an indefinite term and the Customer may terminate this agreement subject to one (1) month’s notice and the Accounting Office or the Supplier may terminate this agreement subject to three (3) months’ notice subject to the provision that the agreement shall then terminate on the last day of the month when the agreement terminates.
-A fixed-term Software user right shall remain in force until the end of the period agree upon.
+14.3 Unless otherwise agreed upon between the parties, this agreement remains in force for an indefinite term and the Customer may terminate this agreement subject to one (1) month’s notice and the Accounting Office or the Supplier may terminate this agreement subject to three (3) months’ notice subject to the provision that the agreement will then terminate on the last day of the month when the agreement terminates.
+A fixed-term Software user right is valid until the end of the agreed period.